niktho/vscode-databaseproject/README.md

 **Please** read the article [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers) if this is your first time working with VS Code remote development.
 This will give you an introduction to the concepts and how to get started.

 ## Getting Started

+This section will be updated.
+In the meantime have a look at the blog post [Database migrations using FlyWay](https://nikolaithomassen.com/2019/08/10/database-migrations-using-flyway/)